 If you sell to customers in Europe, there's a new legal requirement kicking in on June 19, 2026.
 EU Directive 2023/2673 requires your online store to have a clearly visible withdrawal button - a way for EU buyers to exercise their existing 14-day right to change their mind about a purchase (the "cooling-off period").
+There is more information here: Shopify & EU right of withdrawl.

 We're offering a fast-turnaround EU Compliance Setup - contact us if you want to talk about what is included